Do you know how the keto diet effects your skin? Learn how to keep your skin as healthy and strong as possible by taking care of your diet.

 Is there anything that this healthy fat is not good for?
 Once again it delivers in regard to your skin.

-Olive oil can help to prevent wrinkles and protect you skin against sun damage if you’ve had an overdose of UV rays.
+By including Olive oil in your diet you can help to prevent wrinkles and protect you skin against sun damage.

 MCT oil is another keto favourite that helps protect against UV rays.
 This light exposure damages the elastin fibers which hold the cells of the skin together.